hfour/wsrun/README.md

 When `--skip-missing` is not used, you can pass a command that doesn't exist in the scripts field:

 `yarn wsrun -r --stages -- tsc -p tsconfig.alternative.json` - run tsc for all packages with an alternative tsconfig

+#### Conditional execution

+Conditional execution is supported with `--if` and `--if-dependency`

+Examples

+`yarn wsrun --stages --if build-needed build` - for each package it will first try `yarn wsrun build-needed` and only if the exit code is zero (success) it will run `yarn wsrun build`

+`yarn wsrun --stages --if-build-needed --if-dependency build` - it will run `build` for each package in stages, if either the package's own condition command was success, or any of the dependencies had a successful condition.